alexovech/FPGA-ALU-ROM/README.md

 Individual project.
 Designed and implemented an FPGA-based Arithmetic Logic Unit (ALU) using VHDL.
-The project was developed in two stages: a standalone ALU and an extended ROM-driven design.
+The project consists of two parts: a standalone ALU and an extended ROM-driven design.

 ---